is an Israeli guitarist and composer with Ukrainian roots.

 At the same time, he was awarded The America-Israel Cultural Foundation Prize twice.
 From 2002 to 2005 Gorelik served in IDF, where he was given the Outstanding Musician status by the Israeli Ministry of Culture.

-Currently living in Warsaw, he has been working on different projects, together with Trilok Gurtu, Vyacheslav Ganelin, Zbigniew Namysłowski, Anna Maria Jopek, Kroke, Stanisław Soyka, Aukso, Vishwa Mohan Bhatt, Janusz Muniak, Joszko Broda, Maciej Obara, Maria Pomianowska, Wojciech Waglewski, Grażyna Auguścik, Adam Bałdych et al.
+Currently living in Warsaw, he has been creating in his Trio, as a solo artist and as a sideman, together with Trilok Gurtu, Vyacheslav Ganelin, Zbigniew Namysłowski, Anna Maria Jopek, Kroke, Stanisław Soyka, Aukso, Vishwa Mohan Bhatt, Janusz Muniak, Joszko Broda, Maciej Obara, Maria Pomianowska, Wojciech Waglewski, Grażyna Auguścik, Adam Bałdych et al.

 Gorelik is continuously exploring his musical self and developing his remarkable skills, often mixing jazz with ethnic music.

 “Brimming with inspired performance… Displaying the tasteful restraint and maturity of seasoned artistry…”